marleinevankampen/pipeline-config-petclinic/README.md

 Data will be persisted in the `data` directory on the host.

+For now, repositories need to be set up manually.
+Go to nexus on `http:\\localhost:8081`.
+The admin password can be found in `nexus\data`.

+Add two docker proxies
+* docker.io on port 5003
+* gcr.io on port 5002

+Make sure to enable anonymous access and the docker realm.

 Also, initialize the k3d cluster with the adjusted config that makes k3d use the local docker registry:

 `k3d cluster create --config k3d/config_nexus`

+Voila!
+Now all your kubernetes images will be proxied through Nexus.